 40 of the Top Christmas Gifts Over the Years!

-Kids these days are asking for the latest iPhone, video games, and name brand clothing on their Christmas wish lists.
-Children nowadays are missing out on the joys of a yo-yo and Pet Rock.
-Those were the good ol’ days.
+Kids ask for the latest iPhone, video games, and name-brand clothing on their Christmas wish lists.
+Children nowadays miss out on the joys of a yo-yo and Pet Rock.
+Those were the excellent ol’ days.

 1.)
 1929 – Yo-Yo